 |Frame rate||Number of video frames per second sent or received by a client.|

-You need to be a super administrator to give a user access to the Meet quality tool.
-You create a custom admin role and then assign the role to the user.
+Note: You need to be a super administrator to give users access to the Meet quality tool.

 From the Admin console Home page, go to Admin roles.